natcap/invest.users-guide/source/fisheries.rst

 7. **Batch Processing (required)**.
 Specifies whether the program will perform a single model run or a batch (set) of model runs.
 For single model runs, users submit a filepath pointing to a single Population Parameters CSV file.
 For batch model runs, users submit a folder path pointing to a set of Population Parameters CSV files.
 The name of each CSV file will serve as the prefix of the outputs created by the model run.

 8. **Population Parameters CSV File (required)**.
-The provided CSV file should contain all necessary attributes for population groups based on age/stage, sex, and subregion - excluding possible migration parameters.
+The provided CSV file should contain all necessary parameters for population groups based on age/stage, sex, and subregion - excluding possible migration parameters.

     *Naming Conventions:* Any alphanumeric string of characters.
 Best to avoid whitespace characters.